Manuel Margot Player Props: Rays vs. White Sox

 White Sox Pitching Rankings

-- The pitching staff for the White Sox has a collective 10.5 K/9, the first-best in the league.
+- The White Sox pitching staff is No. 1 in the league with a collective 10 strikeouts per nine innings.

-- The White Sox have a 5.48 team ERA that ranks 28th among all MLB pitching staffs.
+- The White Sox have the 29th-ranked team ERA among all league pitching staffs (5.62).

-- The White Sox rank 22nd in baseball in home runs given up (29 total, 1.4 per game).
+- White Sox pitchers combine to surrender 35 total home runs at a rate of 1.4 per game (fifth-most in baseball).

-- Giolito (1-1) gets the starting nod for the White Sox in his fifth start of the season.
-He has a 4.29 ERA in 21 2/3 innings pitched, with 23 strikeouts.
+- The White Sox will send Cease (2-0) to make his sixth start of the season.
+He is 2-0 with a 2.73 ERA and 34 strikeouts through 26 1/3 innings pitched.

 © 2023 Data Skrive.
 All rights reserved.